-Figure 4.4.1 - Sample Rating Factor Table and Recommended Notes
+Figure 4.4 - Sample Rating Factor Table and Recommended Notes

-The load rating summary sheet, as shown in Section 4.2, shall be used, but should be modified as follows when preparing the As-Designed load ratings:
+The load rating summary sheet, as shown in Figure 4.2-1 (Excel-based LRSS), shall be used, but should be modified as follows when preparing the As-Designed load ratings:

 - In lieu of the typical As-Built and As-Inspected rating conditions, the Design Engineer shall modify the sheet to identify the rating as an As-Designed rating.
-This indicates that the rating has been based entirely on the design drawings and has not been built and/or verified in the field via inspection. - For rehabilitation and repair design, the overall controlling ratings of the bridge should be shown on the summary sheet, including members unaffected by the design. - For all new bridges or new primary bridge members, the As-Designed superstructure rating summary section should include ratings for all design vehicles, as well as the standard design and legal vehicles specified in this manual for load ratings.
+This includes replacing the "As-Built" and "As-Insp" notation with "As-Designed" and "As-Built", respectively.
+The As-Designed notation indicates that the rating has been based entirely on the design drawings and has not been built and/or verified in the field via inspection. - The As-Built rating data shall be left blank when preparing the As-Designed ratings and shall only be populated once As-Built ratings are performed. - For rehabilitation and repair design, the overall controlling ratings of the bridge should be shown on the summary sheet, including members unaffected by the design. - For all new bridges or new primary bridge members, the As-Designed superstructure rating summary section should include ratings for all design vehicles, as well as the standard design and legal vehicles specified in this manual for load ratings.
 Inclusion of all additional design vehicles in the As-Designed load rating analysis is intended to serve as a verification of the design, whereas all design rating factors are expected to be greater than 1.00 at the Inventory Level.
 Refer to the NJTA Design Manual, Structures Design (current version) for design criteria.

-Following completion of construction for a new or rehabilitated bridge, the Design Engineer shall perform an updated load rating to capture any changes made during construction that may affect the previously calculated As-Designed load ratings.
-These revised load ratings shall be referred to as As-Built load ratings, and they shall be submitted in accordance with Section 4.4 of this manual.
+In accordance with the NJTA Design Manual Section 3.2.1.2, the Design Engineer shall perform and submit an updated load rating (As-Built) within 3 months of the bridge being fully opened to public traffic to capture any changes made during construction that may affect the previously calculated As-Designed load ratings.
 As-Built load ratings shall also be submitted in cases where there have been no changes made to the design during construction.
 In these cases, the As-Built load ratings may be identical to the As-Designed load ratings.
-Refer to Section 3.2.1.2 of the NJTA Design Manual, Structures Design (current version) for additional details and timing of the As-Built rating submission.
+As-Built load ratings shall be added to the load rating summary sheet, even if identical to As-Designed, such that both As-Designed and As-Built ratings are shown.
 The bridge inspection consultant responsible for performing the first biennial inspection following the completion of construction will be tasked with performing the As-Inspected ratings.